lucabartoli96/TaskScheduling/README.md

 ```console
 :~$ python run.py
 ```
-To see the output, for example:
+To see only the string representation of the schedule, for example:

 ```console
 Bisection Algorithm